Using News to Teach English Online Classes

 Why Online News Stories

 News stories present real samples of a variety of topics on current affairs, politics, weather, sports, business, and entertainment among others, about which students want to read.
-More importantly, such authentic texts offer varied modalities that fit students’ different preferences and learning styles.
+More importantly, such authentic texts offer varied modalities that fit students’ different preferences.
 This teaching tip demonstrates engaging ways to support autonomy and language development using such authentic texts.

 Learn about your Students